ks75vl/chromerd/README.md

 > Overwrite below properties to manipulate the request.
 - `method`: Represents the HTTP method of the invocation.<br>Supported value: `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `OPTIONS`, `TRACE`, `PATCH`
 - `url`: Represents the URL of the invocation.
 It contains the complete URL, including the protocol, domain, path, and query parameters (fragment excluded)
 - `query`: Represents the parsed URL query parameters of the invocation.
-It is an instance of the `URLSearchParams` class, which provides methods for working with query parameters
+It is a `Map`, which provides methods for working with query parameters
 - `body`: Represents the raw body of the invocation.
 It is an `ArrayBuffer` that stores the binary data of the request body.
 Empty body will be ended in an zero-length `ArrayBuffer`.
 - `form`: Represents the form data of the invocation, parsed based on the `content-type` header value.
 It is a `Map` where the keys are field names, and the values can be `string` or `ArrayBuffer`
 - `params`: Represents the parameters extracted from the URL match pattern.
 It is a `Map` where the keys are parameter names, and the values are the corresponding parameter values as strings